SimulPiscator/GimpScan/README.md

 A GIMP plugin to import images from scanners on macOS.

 ## Usage
-Choosing File->Create->Scanner... in the GIMP will run the plugin, which displays an Apple ImageKit view of the scanner.
+Choose File->Create->Scanner... from the GIMP's menu.
+This will run the plugin.
+It displays an Apple ImageKit view of the scanner.
 ![grafik](https://user-images.githubusercontent.com/28909687/82439507-15870500-9a9b-11ea-84bc-753f9883e3be.png)

-Clicking "Scan to GIMP" will perform a scan to a temporary file in the selected format, and open that file in the GIMP.
+Click "Scan to GIMP".
+This will perform a scan to a temporary file in the selected format, and open the temporary file in the GIMP.
 ![grafik](https://user-images.githubusercontent.com/28909687/82439821-9940f180-9a9b-11ea-8c77-1b6a0b87a5e0.png)

 The temporary file will be deleted as soon as it has been opened by the GIMP.